ja2-stracciatella/mod-playable-chars/README.md

 ## Compatibility

-This should work on any version JA2:Stracciatella since 0.17.0.
+This should work on any versions of JA2:Stracciatella since 0.17.0.

 Some NPC characters, such as Maria, have fixed waypoints at specific spots in the map.
 It is likely not to work well together with any map mods.